SilvestriStefano/silvestristefano/README.md

 I am a **Mathematician** :mortar_board: and **Jr. Full Stack Developer**.

 Moved by my passion for Mathematics I followed a purely academic path.
-Once I reached a crossroad in my career I have decided to follow another passion of mine and dived into the world of web development.
+Once I reached a crossroad in my career I decided to follow another passion of mine and dived into the world of web development.

 In the Fall 2021 I enrolled in a 14(+3)-weeks bootcamp @[EPICODE School](https://epicode.it) to become a Full Stack Developer.